biomrg/academy/workshops/build-your-first-ai-agent/README.md

 This workshop is your **entry point** — not a destination.
 After these 3 hours, you'll have the confidence and knowledge to understand Agentic workflow as an AI Engineer.

+**No prior AI/ML experience required** — Just curiosity and willingness to build an AI Agent.
 ---

 ## Event Overview